Fighting Biden virus aid, GOP rekindles Obama-era strategy | WTOP

 The White House is well aware of the challenges ahead.
 Many of Biden’s staff members are veterans of the 2009 battles.

-Associated Press writers Josh Boak and Zeke Miller contributed to this story.
+Associated Press writers Josh Boak and Zeke Miller contributed to this report.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.